xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 an AVB Talker and/or Listener endpoint, but has additional xCORE resource requirements compared to the non-real-time MAC.

-The real-time MAC may support the RMII interface described in :ref:`rmii_signals_section`.
+The real-time MAC may support the RMII interface described in :ref:`rmii_signals_section` when targeting xcore.ai devices.

 It is instantiated similarly to the non-real-time Ethernet MAC, with additional streaming channels for sending and